kyang0119/Cal-Process/README.md

 “mod-sum” computes Σ n % mod and 𝑥 and 𝑚𝑜𝑑 are the two integers given in the same line.
 The C code for quadratic, triples, and sum functions are given in files “quadratic.c”, “triples.c”, and “sum.c”, respectively.
 You just need to implement the main program in another file “cal.c” or “cal.cpp”.

+compile commands :

+make
+./cal.exe "cal.in"
+//"cal.in" is argument